aaravcod/CODECRAFT_BW_04/README.md

 - Each GET /users request prints the time it takes in the console:
 -First request: fetch from MongoDB (~1000ms)
 - Subsequent requests: fetch from Redis (~1ms)

+- The server runs at http://localhost:3000
+- The swagger API runs at http://localhost:3000/api-docs/